ProductiveRage/FullTextIndexer/README.md

 ## The example: Trimmed using Automated Index Generation

-The above code illustrates how to configure all of the options for Index Generation but there is a class in the FullTextIndexer.Helpers namespace that can do a lot of the hard work but examining the source type with reflection and liberally applying defaults.
-The resulting code (which anables generation of a searchable index in just a few lines) is:
+The above code illustrates how to configure all of the options for Index Generation but there is a class in the FullTextIndexer.Helpers namespace that can do a lot of the hard work by examining the source type with reflection and liberally applying defaults.
+The resulting code (which enables generation of a searchable index in just a few lines) is:

     using System;
     using System.Linq;